nuttyboy/Getting_And_Cleaning_Data/Codebook.md

  - From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ### Steps used to produce the final output
+Note : For this code to run, install packages - plyr and dplyr
 Once we upload all the data into R, we substitute the column names to each X file of test and train data set.
 Then we combine them with the labels and subject info(y file and subject file).
 The 2 files of test and train data are combined as a master data set.